syncfusion-content/windowsforms-docs/WindowsForms/datetimepickeradv/Events.md

 ---
 layout: post
 title: DateTimePicker Events | WindowsForms | Syncfusion
-description: datetimepicker events
+description: Learn here about how to handle the Windows Forms events of the DateTimePickerAdv control and members.
 platform: WindowsForms
-control: Calendar
+control: DateTimePickerAdv
 documentation: ug
 ---
 # DateTimePicker Events